Heat Pumps in the UK: Are They Really Worth the Investment?

 What types of heat pumps are available?

-There are several types of heat pumps available, including air-source, ground-source (geothermal), and water-source heat pumps.
-Air-source heat pumps are the most common, extracting heat from the air outside.
-Ground-source heat pumps utilise the stable temperature of the ground, making them highly efficient.
+There are several types of heat pumps, including air-source, ground-source (geothermal), and water-source.
+Air-source heat pumps are the most common, extracting heat from outdoor air.
+Ground-source heat pumps utilise the stable ground temperature, making them highly efficient.

-Water-source heat pumps draw heat from nearby water bodies.
-Each type has its advantages and suitability depending on your property and local climate, so it’s essential to evaluate your options carefully.
+Water-source heat pumps draw heat from nearby bodies of water.
+Each type has its advantages and is suitable for different properties and local climates, so it’s essential to carefully evaluate your options.

 How can I determine if my home is suitable for a heat pump?